pxn8821/RacingTelemetry/README.md

 JFreeChart - graphing library

 ## TODO
-Add in a way to save the current data, and also a way to view the data
+- Add in a way to save the current data, and also a way to view the data
+- Add in functionality to monitor RC input as well